 Key takeaways

-• Cash back is typically able to be redeemed for a statement credit, direct deposit, check, gift cards and even donations to charities
+• You can typically redeem cash back for statement credits, direct deposits, checks, gift cards and even donations to charities.

-• When it comes to points and miles, you can often heighten your rewards value with travel portal bookings and transfer partner travel
+• When it comes to points and miles, you can often heighten your rewards value with travel portal bookings and transfer travel partners.

-Rewards programs offer prime opportunities to get a payoff from your credit card purchases.
-To maximize that payoff, you need to know the ins and outs of redeeming the cash back, points or miles you’ve earned.
-What kind of rewards you’re redeeming depends on the type of rewards your card earns.
-There are three main types:
+Rewards programs offer prime opportunities to get a payout from your credit card purchases.
+To maximize that payout, you need to know the ins and outs of redeeming the cash back, points or miles you’ve earned.
+What kind of rewards you’re redeeming depends on the type of rewards your card earns, with three main types:

-• Cash back cards reward you with a percentage of the purchases you make on the card.
-Most cash back cards are either flat rate, bonus category or tiered rewards cards.
+• Cash back cards.
+These cards reward you with a percentage of the purchases you make on the card.
+Most cash back cards are either flat-rate, bonus category or tiered rewards cards.

-• Points-earning cards typically offer at least 1 point for each dollar you spend.
-A few cards offer you the option of earning and redeeming your rewards as either cash back or points.
+• Rewards points cards.
+These cards typically offer at least 1 point for each dollar you spend.
+Some cards offer you the option of earning and redeeming your rewards as either cash back or points.

-• Travel cards earn travel points, sometimes presented as “miles,” and tend to come with travel-related perks and benefits.
+• Travel rewards cards.
+These cards earn travel rewards points, sometimes presented as “miles,” and tend to come with travel-related perks and benefits.
 Some travel cards are co-branded with a certain airline or hotel chain, so if you’re loyal to a certain brand, those cards can maximize your potential earnings.

 How to redeem cash back rewards